Graduate Degree in

 Fall: Mathematical Fundamentals

-- CMS/ACM 107.
-Introduction to Linear Analysis with Applications.
+- CMS/ACM/IDS 107.
+Introduction to Linear Analysis with Applications

-- CMS/ACM 117.
-Introduction to Probability and Random Processes.
+- CMS 117.
+Probability Theory and Stochastic Processes.

 Winter: Computing Fundamentals

-- CMS/CS 139.
+- CMS/CS/IDS 139.
 Analysis and Design of Algorithms

 Depth requirement: Research focus areas